LeoUschi232/MQSS-Passes-Suite/AI/README.md

   model given a set of training sequences. __[Page 72]__
 - Finite-sized RNNs with nonlinear activations are a rich family of models, capable of nearly arbitrary computation.
   With sigmoidal activation functions they can simulate a universal Turing machine. __[Page 79]__
+- For the intuition of the peephole connection consider a network which must learn to count objects and emit some desired output when n objects have been seen.
+The network might learn to let some fixed amount of activation into the internal state after each object is seen.
+This activation is trapped in the internal state by the constant error carousel, and is incremented iteratively each time another object is seen.
+When the nth object is seen, the network needs to know to let out content from the internal state so that it can affect the output. __[Page 94]__
 -

 ### 6. [Normalization, Optimization and Replay Schemes](ResearchPapers/06_NormalizationOptimizationAndReplaySchemes.pdf)